Absorbent incontinence aids

 Stress incontinence

-Uncontrolled urine loss during physical exertion (e.g., sports, when sneezing or coughing)
+Uncontrolled urine loss during physical exertion (e.g., sports, sneezing, or coughing)

 Urge incontinence (with overactive bladder)

-Sudden, strong urge to urinate leads to uncontrolled loss of urine.
+Sudden, strong urge to urinate leads to uncontrolled urine loss

-In case of overactive bladder additionally: Increased bladder emptying, nocturnal urination
+With overactive bladder additionally: increased bladder emptying, nighttime urination

 Mixed incontinence